prataprc/prataprc.github.io/_posts/2015-01-17-compute-machines.md

 Firstly, lambda machines are not yet built.

-But we have [turing machines][turing-machines-link], so we had to worry about designing a fast [ISA][ISA-link] and efficient way to move data between memory and processor.
+But we have [Turing machines][turing-machines-link], so we had to worry about designing a fast [ISA][ISA-link] and efficient way to move data between memory and processor.